Gorakhnath ji is regarded the founder of the Nath Sampradaya. He was also regarded as an Amsa (direct part) of Lord Shiva.

-He is a Mahasiddha (a perfected Yogi) who had deep mastery over Tantra, Yoga, mantra, and the subtle workings of the mind.
-Traditions say that He attained mastery over the Panchabhutas (the five elements) through which he performed various miracles.
-He directed His yogic power toward the welfare of people.
+He is a Mahasiddha or a perfected Yogi.
+He had complete mastery over Tantra, Yoga and Mantra.
+It is said that He attained control over the Panchabhutas (the five elements).
+Due to this Siddhi he performed various miracles for the welfare of people.

-Many devotees revere Him as a Siddha who continues to exist in a subtle form, meditating in the Himalayas.
+Many devotees revere Him as a Siddha who exists in a subtle form meditating in the Himalayas even today.

 They worship His Yantra to seek blessings.